 | Pazuzu | Winds and plague | King of winds; Mesopotamian exorcism tablets | Brings famine storms; protects against kin; clay figurines repel his gales |

-| Abaddon | Destruction and locusts | Angel of abyss; Revelation 9 | Unleashes plagues; bottomless pit lord; sealed by trumpets’ woe |
+| Abaddon | Destruction and locusts | Angel of the Abyss; Revelation 9 | Unleashes plagues; bottomless pit lord; sealed by trumpets’ woe |

 | Ornias | Theft and vitality drain | Vampire spirit; Testament of Solomon | Sucks life via thumbs; shape-shifts; bound by Solomon’s ring to labor |